choresh/nestjs-query-simple-website/docs/intro.md

 ### Create a local copy of the minimal demo app
 * Clone the [nestjs-query-simple](https://github.com/choresh/nestjs-query-simple) repository.
-* Create a local copy of the sub-folder 'minimal-demo-app'.
+* Create a local copy of the sub-folder 'examples/minimal-demo-app'.

 ### Install the app
 Run this command within the app's root folder: